StripesFramework/stripes/trunk/readme.txt

       upon between the authors of COS and Stripes, that is less restrictive than the standard license.
 Please read the license carefully.
 It can be found at lib/cos.license

-   -> OGNL or Object Graph Navigation Language (http://www.ognl.org/)
-      Ognl is a far more powerful alternative to libraries such as the Jakarta commons BeanUtils.
-It is used with several custom plug-ins to provide seemless instantiation and navigation of deep object webs on ActionBeans.
-      OGNL is licensed under a custom, but simple, free license.
-A copy of the license can be found at lib/ognl.license

 5. Feedback
    --------